drush-ops/drush/docs/commands.md

 !!! tip

       1. Drush 13+ expects commandfiles to use the [AutowireTrait](https://github.com/drush-ops/drush/blob/13.x/src/Commands/AutowireTrait.php) to inject Drupal and Drush dependencies.
-Prior versions used a [drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files) which is now deprecated and will be removed in Drush 14.
+Prior versions used a [drush.services.yml file](https://www.drush.org/11.x/dependency-injection/#services-files) which is deprecated.
       1. Drush 12+ expects all commandfiles in the `<module-name>/src/Drush/<Commands|Generators|Listeners>` directory.
 The `Drush` subdirectory is a new requirement.

 Creating a new Drush command is easy.
 Follow the steps below.